U.S. consumer watchdog wants partial ban on arbitration clauses

-WASHINGTON (Reuters) - Banks and credit card companies would not be allowed to force customers to sign away their legal rights to take part in class action lawsuits, under a proposed U.S. regulation that is likely to draw ire from Wall Street.
+WASHINGTON (Reuters) - Banks and credit card companies may not force customers to sign away their legal rights to take part in class action lawsuits, under an early-stage U.S. government proposal that is likely to draw ire from Wall Street.

 The Consumer Financial Protection Bureau said on Wednesday the proposal marked the first step in the process of potentially drafting regulations to ban certain “free pass” arbitration clauses, often buried in fine print, that consumers must sign off on when opening financial accounts.

-Banks, credit card companies and broker dealers typically use such clauses as a way to shield themselves from lawsuits and lower their legal costs.
+Banks, credit card companies, lenders and broker dealers typically use such clauses as a way to shield themselves from lawsuits and lower their legal costs.
 Signers cannot file claims in federal courts, and have to resolve disputes individually through privately appointed arbitrators.

-“The essence of the proposals we have under consideration is that they would get rid of this free pass that prevents consumers from holding their financial providers directly accountable for the harm they cause when they violate the law,” CFPB Director Richard Cordray said in prepared remarks for a hearing the bureau held on the topic in Denver, Colorado.
+“The essence of the proposals we have under consideration is that they would get rid of this free pass that prevents consumers from holding their financial providers directly accountable for the harm they cause when they violate the law,” CFPB Director Richard Cordray said in prepared remarks he plans to deliver at a hearing on the topic in Denver, Colorado.

+“Companies should not be able to place themselves above the law and evade public accountability by inserting the magic word ‘arbitration’ in a document and dictating the favorable consequences,” he said.

-Wall Street banks have historically opposed any efforts to chip away at arbitration clauses, long targeted by consumer advocacy groups, which say they curb legal rights.
+Arbitration clauses have long been a target of consumer advocacy groups which say they curb legal rights.
+But Wall Street banks have historically opposed any efforts to chip away at arbitration clauses.

 The 2010 Dodd-Frank Wall Street reform law gave both the CFPB and the Securities and Exchange Commission the power to restrict or ban arbitration clauses, and it also required the CFPB to study pre-dispute arbitration clauses.